pisto/nlchains/README.md

 This software has been tested primarily on CUDA 9.0 and K40 devices on Linux.
 It is expected to work on later CUDA toolchains and GPU architectures.
 Mac has not been tested but it should in theory work.
 Windows is not supported, because cuFFT callbacks are used and they are not available in Windows.

 The build prerequisites are: [CMake](https://cmake.org/) (>=3.9), MPI (minimum MPI-2, Open MPI 2.x has been tested), [Boost](https://www.boost.org/) (Boost.Program_options, Boost.MPI), [Armadillo](http://arma.sourceforge.net/).
 From the CUDA Toolkit, we use cuFFT and cuBLAS.
-For an Ubuntu environment, the requires packages should be `libarmadillo-dev libboost-mpi-dev libboost-program-options-dev cmake`, while for a Fedora environment they should be `armadillo-devel boost-openmpi-devel cmake openmpi-devel`.
+For an Ubuntu environment, the requires packages should be `libarmadillo-dev libboost-mpi-dev libboost-program-options-dev cmake pkg-config libfftw3-dev`, while for a Fedora environment they should be `armadillo-devel boost-openmpi-devel cmake make openmpi-devel fftw3-devel`.

 ## Building with Docker